All Episodes

 I love to get it perfect.

-I'm a bit of a perfectionist, and now I can get it perfect every single time.
+And now I can get it perfect every single time.

-No risk at all whatsoever, thanks to Chef IQ sense.
+No risk at all whatsoever.

 It is a modern, completely wireless cooking thermometer.

-It eliminates any chance that you'll undercook or overcook your food no matter how you cook your food.
+It eliminates any chance that you'll undercook or overcook your food, no matter how you cook your food.

 It can withstand a temperature up to a thousand degrees Fahrenheit.